 SF 424 R&R Cover Sheet.
-See Part V the Application Guide for the required certifications and assurances.
+See Part V of the NIFA Grants Application Guide for the required certifications and assurances.

 SF 424 R&R Project/Performance Site Location(s).
-See Part V of the Application Guide.
+See Part V of the NIFA Grants Application Guide.

 R&R Other Project Information Form.
-See Part V of the Application Guide.
+See Part V of the NIFA Grants Application Guide.

-- a.
-Field 7.
+- 1. Field 7.
 Project Summary (PS)/Abstract.
-The PS must show how the project goals align with the project goals of the BFRDP See Part V of the Application Guide for instructions and suggested templates.
-The following items should be included in the summary: - i.
-Project Title. - ii.
-List of Project Directors (PDs) and Co-PDs and their institutions/organizations. - iii.
-Concise (250 words or less) description of the project.
+The PS must show how the project goals align with the project goals of the BFRDP.
+See Part V of the NIFA Grants Application Guide for instructions and suggested templates. - a.
+Project Title - b.
+List of Project Directors (PDs) and Co-PDs and their institutions/organizations. - c.
+Concise (250 words or less) description of the project. - d.
+Project summary must include objectives to carry out project work as well as anticipated project outcomes. - e.
+List of other collaborating institutions/organizations/farmer and rancher groups. - f.
+Percent of total federal funds requested that are allocated to nongovernmental organizations (NGOs), community-based organizations (CBOs), and school-based agricultural education organizations (SAEOs).

-- iv.
-Project summary must include objectives to carry out project work as well as anticipated project outcomes. - v.
-List of other collaborating institutions/organizations/farmer and rancher groups. - vi.
-Percent of total federal funds requested that are allocated to nongovernmental organizations (NGOs), community-based organizations (CBOs), and school-based agricultural educational organizations (SAEOs). - vii.
-For applications to be considered under either of the target audience set asides: - viii.
-Percent of budget allocated to serving military veterans; and/or Percent of budget allocated to serving socially disadvantaged, limited resource, orfarmworker audiences; and - ix.
-List of any previous or current BFRDP projects that PD has been a part of leading (list project director and award number (20XX-XXXXX-XXXXX); seePart VIII for a link to the full list of abstracts of previously funded projects).
+- g.
+For applications to be considered under either of the target audience set asides: - h.
+Percent of budget allocated to serving military veterans; and/or Percent of budget allocated to serving socially disadvantaged, limited resource, or farmworker audiences; and - i.
+List of any previous or current BFRDP projects that PD has been a part of leading (list project director and award number 20XX-XXXXX-XXXXX); see Abstracts of BFRDP Projects from Fiscal Years 2009-2022 for the full list of abstracts of previously funded projects).